rmccorm4/Robinhood-Scraper/README.md

 I am currently working on a simple GUI to make the experience a little easier and aesthetically pleasing.
 I'm starting with Tkinter() for simplicity but plan to try out PyQt5 in the near future.

+## How to Use
+Until I get the GUI working, you will only need Python3